safranfaiz/web_analyze_service/README.md

 - `GET` `/api/v1/analyze?url=<URL>` - Analysis for given URL which should be passed as a query param.

 # Special Note
-Fronten application runs on angular for that need below dependecy for running on your local
+Frontend application runs on angular for that need below dependecy for running on your local
 - Node verion `22.12.0`
 - NPM version `10.9.0`